moeiscool/homebridge-shinobi/README.md

 ### 5. Install the Homebridge-Shinobi Plugin
 Install the Homebridge-Shinobi plugin globally using npm:
-> npm install -g homebridge-shinobi
+> npm install -g homebridge-shinobi-official

 ### 6. Update the Configuration File
 Update the configuration file (`config.json`) with the correct settings for the Shinobi plugin.
 Below is an example configuration: